Mathieu subspaces of codimension less than n of Mat_n(K): The radical of a Mathieu subspace of bold

 \end{enumerate} \end{theorem}

-\begin{proof} Since $\Ma$ is a left $K$-subspace of $\Mat_n(K)$, the sum of two left ideals contained in $\Ma$ is again contained in $\Ma$.
-Hence one can show by way of Zorn's lemma that $I$ is unique.
+\begin{proof} Since $\Ma$ is a $K$-subspace of $\Mat_n(K)$, the sum of two left ideals contained in $\Ma$ is again contained in $\Ma$.
+Since $\Ma$ is a finite $K$-subspace of $\Mat_n(K)$, we can deduce that $I$ is unique.

 Take $M \in I$ of maximum rank $k$, and $T \in \GL_n(K)$ such that the last $n - k$ columns of $M T$ are zero.
 Since the first $k$ columns of $M T$ are independent of the last $n - k$ columns, the subspace of $A \in \Mat_n(K)$ such that $A e_{k+1} = A e_{k+2} = \cdots = A e_n = 0$ is generated by $M T$ and therefore contained in $I T$.
 If $I T$ contains another matrix, then we get a contradiction with the maximality of $k$, because $I T$ is a left ideal of $M_n(K)$.